Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 - `scikit-learn`

 *Note: `anaconda3` will automatically download all packages except pandas-plink which you will have to install manually.
 If `anaconda3` is installed correctly, the terminal should say "Requirement already satisfied" if you try to `pip install [package]`.
-Please see the `installation` file above if you are having trouble.
+Please see the `Installation Errors` file above if you are having trouble.

+Commands to check that all packages are installed correctly: pip install numpy pip install statsmodels pip install -U matplotlib pip install pandas pip install argparse pip install -U scikit-learn

 Installing `pandas-plink`.
 - `conda install -c conda-forge pandas-plink`